POTL: A First-Order Complete Temporal Logic for Operator Precedence Languages: Introduction

 One of the characterizing features of linear-time temporal logics is their equivalence to FOL on their respective algebraic structure.
-This was the reason for introducing NWTL, since it was not possible to deduce the position of \textsc{CaRet} in this respect \cite{lmcs/AlurABEIL08}.
+This was the reason for introducing NWTL, since it was not possible to deduce the position of CaRet in this respect \cite{lmcs/AlurABEIL08}.
 This is also our motivation for presenting Precedence Oriented Temporal Logic (POTL).
-POTL redefines the semantics of OPTL to be much closer to the ``essence'' of OPL, i.e.\ precedence relations.
-In this paper, we prove the FO-completeness of POTL over finite Operator Precedence (OP) words, and we conjecture the extensibility of this proof to $\omega$-OP words by means of compositional arguments.
-The greater theoretical expressive power benefits POTL also in practice: with it, it is easier to express stack inspection properties in the presence of uncaught exceptions, as well as certain kinds of function-frame local properties.
-We conjecture some of such properties are not expressible at all in OPTL, although proving the ``strict containment'' of OPTL in POTL seems to be arduous, as was that of \textsc{CaRet} in NWTL.
+POTL redefines the semantics of OPTL to be much closer to the ``essence'' of OPL, i.e.\ to the syntax tree structure of words.
+In this paper, we prove the FO-completeness of POTL over both finite and $\omega$ Operator Precedence (OP) words.
+The greater theoretical expressive power benefits POTL also in practice: it is easier to express stack inspection properties in the presence of uncaught exceptions, as well as function-frame local properties.
+We conjecture some of such properties are not expressible at all in OPTL, although proving the ``strict containment'' of OPTL in POTL seems to be arduous, as is that of CaRet in NWTL.
 Nevertheless, the FO-completeness of POTL and the expressibility of OPTL in FOL allow us to conclude that POTL is at least as expressive as OPTL.
-We also give a tableaux-construction procedure for model checking POTL, which yields automata of size at most singly exponential in formula length, and is thus not asymptotically greater that that of LTL and NWTL.
+We also give a tableaux-construction procedure for model checking POTL, which yields nondeterministic automata of size at most singly exponential in formula length, and is thus not asymptotically greater that that of LTL and NWTL.